uga-libraries/aspace_scripts/README.md

 ## check_enumerations.py

-Checks a standard list of controlled vocabularly lists and updates ArchivesSpace by deleting or merging values
+Checks a standard list of controlled vocabulary lists and updates ArchivesSpace by deleting or merging values

 ## check_file_levels.py